curley147/RegexProject/README.md

 Special characters included in my regular expression engine are '*', '+', '?', '|' and '.'
 When entering the desired regular expression no two non-special characters should be together.
-Use the concatenating operater '.' to match one character after another(i.e enter a.b*.c+ instead of ab*c+)
+Use the concatenating operater '.' to match one character after another(i.e enter a.b?.c+ instead of ab?c+)